bluefroguk1/empire-dump/content/Wiki/Magic Items/Winter_s Breath.md

 ## Rules
 Light Armour
 * Effect: Once per [[Day|day]] you may use the unstoppable skill as if you know it without spending any hero points.
-* [[Materials]]: Crafting a winter's breath requires six ingots of ambergelt and five ingots of weltsilver.
+* [[Materials]]: Crafting a winter's breath requires six ingots of [[Ambergelt|ambergelt]] and five ingots of weltsilver.
 It takes one month to make one of these items.
 “Suvi, don’t leave the cottage without your Seal Coat.”
 “But, ‘’Mother,’’ I don’t need it.
 I’ve passed my warrior test now.
 I’m taking my spear out hunting.
 I’ll be fine.”
 “Now your father stayed at home every [[Night|night]] for a month sewing that Coat for you and I hunted those seals for you myself.
 Even your little brother helped with the painting.”